Cloud-Schematics/onboard-to-ibm-catalog/README.md

     **Example of the screen capture**
     ![List of the onboarded Terraform template in private catalog](images/private_catalog_list.png)
-3. You can future click on the offerings and click **Install** to create the workspace. **Note** Ensure you provide all the required input variables as per the readme file of the offering in the **Settings** page to provision the resources through Schematics workspace.
+3. You can further click the required offerings, accept the license, and click **Install** to create the workspace. **Note** Ensure you provide all the required input variables as per the readme file of the offering in the **Settings** page to provision the resources through Schematics workspace.

 ## Reference